-Tip: Look for the Add to Slack button on the app landing page to add your favorite apps in one click.
+Tip: Look for the Add to Slack button in the App Directory to add your favorite apps in one click.

 Request app approval

-If you’ve found an app that you’d like to use but it is not listed as a pre-approved app, you can send a request to install it by clicking the Request to Install button.
+If you’ve found an app that you’d like to use but it isn’t listed as approved for your workspace, here’s how you can request approval from a Workspace Owner:

-If you’d like, you can include a custom message that Team Owners will see along with your request to install the app.
-When ready, click Submit Request.
+Workspace Owners may require or allow you to include a custom message with your request to install the app.

 Tips for using apps

-Because apps can do almost anything, no two work alike.
-These tips will help you make the most of the apps used by your team:
+Apps can be built to do just about anything, so no two will work alike.
+These tips will help you make the most of the apps used in your workspace:

-- If an app posts a high volume of updates, consider giving the app its own dedicated channel to keep your conversations easy to follow.
+Keep the noise down.
+If an app posts a high volume of updates, consider creating a dedicated channel for the app.
+This will help keep other conversations and channels easy to follow.

-- Many apps include custom slash commands.
-Learn more about slash commands to perform tasks easily, right within Slack.
+Be the slash commander.
+Many apps include custom slash commands that can be used to perform certain tasks easily, right within Slack.
+Learn more about slash commands.

-- Some apps use Message Buttons which team members can click to take actions or interact with other services.
+Get things done in one click.
+Some apps use Message Buttons which members can click to complete an action or interact with another tool.

 Mute an app

-Apps like Dropbox or Google Docs can be muted when you copy and paste a link from the service in a channel, and chose the option to Never import those files/links.
+Apps like Dropbox or Google Docs can be muted when you copy and paste a link from the service in a channel, and choose the option to Never import those files/links.

-If you decide you want to import files from that service in the future, go to the Muted Integrations page at my.slack.com/apps/manage/mutes and click Unmute.
+If you decide you want to import files from a muted service in the future, visit the Muted Integrationspageand click Unmute.

 Build an app

-If you're interested in building a Slack app, visit our Slack API site to get started.
-You can always drop us a line with questions, or to let us know what you're up to — we'd love to hear about it.
+Are you interested in building a Slack app?
+Visit the Slack API site to get started.
+You can always drop us a line with questions, or simply let us know what you're up to — we'd love to hear from you. 🤗